espruino/BangleApps/apps/run/README.md

 ## Recording Tracks

-When the `Recorder` app is installed, `Run` will automatically start and stop tracks as needed, prompting you to overwrite or begin a new track, if necessary.
+When the `Recorder` app is installed, `Run` will automatically start and stop tracks as needed, prompting you to overwrite or begin a new track if necessary.

 ## Settings